giulio-garbi/mup/README.md

     <artifactId>MicroservicesFramework</artifactId>
 </dependency>
 ```
-We remark that the actual API of this implementation slightly differs from the one outlined in the paper, the latter being a simplified version for presentation reasons.
+For presentation purposes only (i.e., renaming and lightening of the implementation details), the API of this implementation slightly differs from the one outlined in the paper.

 ### AcmeAir, JPetStore, TeaStore and Tms